Two (student and instructor)

 The PC-7 was derived from the Pilatus P-3 training aircraft, which was launched in the early 1950s.

-The modified P-3 prototype first flew on 12 April 1966.
-The PC-7 development programme was, however, held back when the prototype crashed due to forced landing.
+A P-3 prototype first flew on 12 April 1966, but the PC-7 development programme was delayed when the prototype crashed due to forced landing.

-In 1973 the programme resumed using a modified engine and the new aircraft was named PC-7.
-The PC-7 prototype completed its maiden flight on 12 May 1975.
-The PC-7 aircraft also features a new one-piece wing with integral fuel tanks, an altered tailfin and a bubble canopy.
-The first produced PC-7 made its maiden flight on 19 August 1978.
+In 1973, the programme resumed using a modified engine and the new aircraft was named PC-7.
+The prototype completed its maiden flight on 12 May 1975, followed by a fully produced PC-7 on 19 August 1978.

-The variant was derived from the PC-9 M aircraft, the M denoting the aircraft’s modular features.
-The PC-9 M aircraft is powered by a Pratt and Whitney PT6A-62 turboprop engine that provides 863kW of output power.
+MkII was derived from the PC-9 M aircraft and the M denotes the aircraft’s modular features.
+The PC-9 M aircraft is powered by a Pratt and Whitney PT6A-62 turboprop engine, which provides 863kW of output power.

-The variant is equipped with advanced avionics and on-board oxygen generation system (OBOGS).
-The PC-7 MkII aircraft comprises only two underwing hardpoints, unlike the PC-7’s six underwing hard points.
+This is equipped with advanced avionics and an onboard oxygen generation system (OBOGS).
+The PC-7 MkII aircraft consists of two underwing hardpoints, compared to the PC-7’s six.

 Cockpit and avionics

-A mode S transponder, global positioning system (GPS), radar altimeter, attitude heading reference system (AHRS), emergency locator beacon (ELT) and air data computer avionics are also installed in the PC-7 MkII cockpit.
+A mode S transponder, GPS, radar altimeter, attitude heading reference system (AHRS), emergency locator beacon (ELT) and air data computer avionics are also installed in the cockpit.